supermarmar/guides/README.md

 │   ├── modelling      <- Training and reference guides for all CRM topics (e.g. IFRS 9, Basel 3.1)
 │   └── regulation     <- Latest regulation material for IFRS9, Basel 3.1, PRA etc.
 │
-├── pipelines          <- Automated pipelines run using papermill to execute notebooks.
-│
-├── playground         <- Playground where team members can code freely and contribute to the repo.
-│   ├── clients        <- Code written during projects.
-│   └── template       <- Folder structure template for all projects.
-│
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         src and configuration for tools like black │